Simpsonville

 Beyond the structured sports atmosphere, Simpsonville residents get active running and cycling on the Swamp Rabbit Trail, tossing Frisbees at City Park, or swinging and climbing at Heritage Park’s playgrounds.
 And, when it’s summertime and the livin’s easy, Discovery Island Waterpark provides water attractions for the whole family.

-For an added thrill, the Blue Ridge Mountains – and all their waterfalls, apple orchards, and scenic vistas – are a short drive away, providing a perfect weekend activity.
+For an added thrill, the Blue Ridge Mountains — and all its waterfalls, apple orchards and scenic vistas — are a short drive away, providing a perfect weekend activity.

 Simpsonville’s proud to be “Simply Home,” and in this community, family and personal time come first.
 Healthcare and retail are Simpsonville’s major industries, with Prisma Health serving as the largest employer within city limits.
 So if it’s quality health care and personal services you’re after, you’ll find them here.
 On the retail side, the city has a blend of large national retailers and a vibrant fabric of local merchants.